 So how fun was it?

 It was pleasant… not to mention a great way to end the school year, as I had effectively completed all finals just days before.
-Unfortunately, my local friend Ken could not make the ride, so I pretty much just went as hard as I could.
+Unfortunately, my local friend Ken could not make the ride, so I pretty much just rode as hard as I could.

 Memories include blasting down a hill near the Camanche Reservoirs at 40+ mph, with a wooden bridge being the nadir.
 Although the flat orchard- and vineyard-lined roads east of Lodi are not much to get excited about (then again, I ride through them all the time when I’m in Stockton), the Camanche hills are pretty.